solana-labs/solana/book/src/programs.md

 After a program has been deployed, a client utilizes it by sending transactions to the Solana cluster.
 A transaction contains one or more *instructions*.
-Each instruction references the program ID that coresponds to the program that the runtime should use to execute it.
+Each instruction references the program ID that corresponds to the program that the runtime should use to execute it.
 Instructions are executed atomically.
 If any instruction is invalid, any changes made within the transaction are discarded.

 ## Storing State between Transactions

-If the the program needs to store state between transactions, it does so using *accounts*.
+If the program needs to store state between transactions, it does so using *accounts*.
 Solana supports several kinds of accounts:

 1. Executable